 Travel Town is open every day of the year except December 25 and does not charge an admission fee, although you do have to pay for the train ride.
 It is at 5200 Zoo Drive, next to the Live Steamers.Continue to 3 of 3 below.

 Griffith Park and Southern Railroad

 As if all those trains aren't enough, there's more.
-Miniature trains have operated at this Griffith Park location since the 1940s, but the Griffith Park and Southern dates back to the 1960s.
+Miniature trains have operated at the Griffith Park and Southern's location since the 1940s, but the Griffith Park and Southern Railroad started in the 1960s.
 It has a mile of track, and everything is about one-third the size of standard trains.
 The cars are reproductions of classic American trains from the early twentieth century.

 People like the Griffith Park and Southern.
 They especially praise the holiday train ride and talk about how much fun small children have there.
-You can read some of their reviews at Yelp to see what else they have to say.
+To see what others have to say, you can read some of their reviews at Yelp.

 The Griffith Park and Southern Railroad is open every day of the year, except for Christmas Day, Their trains run on a mile of track, across a bridge, through a forest and an Old Western Town and the ride takes about 10 minutes.
 They charge a fare that's as scaled-down as their trains are.
 It's at 4400 Crystal Springs Drive.

 The Griffith Park and Southern Railroad runs a Holiday Light Festival Train ride for the Christmas season.
 It runs from just after Thanksgiving through the end of the year.